elastic/integrations/packages/azure/docs/README.md

 Users can also use this in case of a Hybrid Cloud model, where one may define their own endpoints.

+## Sample Event and Exported Fields

+For sample event and exported fields, review documentation provided for each integration:

+- Azure Activity Logs
+- Active Directory Logs (contains sign-in and audit logs)
+- Azure Platform Logs
+- Azure Spring Cloud Logs

+Users can also use this in case of a Hybrid Cloud model, where one may define their own endpoints.

 An example event for `activitylogs` looks as following: